vanHeemstraSystems/threejs-collada-gltf/containers/app/threejs/README.md

 LET THERE BE LIGHT

+Unsurprisingly three.js offers many lighting options.
+Not sure how to incorporate this pun but: something, something, *the unbearable lightness of three-ing*.

 Svelte Cubed provides components corresponding to the various lights in Three.js, such as AmbientLight and DirectionalLight:

 ```